 "Calculate how much income your family has every month, and work out where it all goes.
 Any money that you have left over after your essentials - like your mortgage, bills and food - could be saved for a rainy day.

-"If you have trouble sticking to a budget, the thinkmoney Personal Account could help.
+"If you have trouble sticking to a budget, the thinkmoney Current Account could help.
 It consists of two separate accounts, one for essential spending and the other for your disposable income.
 It helps ensure that you won't accidentally chip in to your bill money, so you won't be left short."